 What should I be looking for in a counsellor or psychotherapist?

-Whilst there are no laws stipulating a required level of training for counsellors working in alcohol addiction, the National Institute for Health and Clinical Excellence (NICE) have put together some clinical guidelines outlining recommendations about psychological treatments, treatment with medicines and what kind of services help individuals with an alcohol addiction.
+Whilst there are no laws stipulating a required level of training for counsellors working in alcohol addiction, the National Institute for Health and Care Excellence (NICE) have put together some clinical guidelines outlining recommendations about psychological treatments, treatment with medicines and what kind of services help individuals with an alcohol addiction.

 Key recommendations in regards to treatments for adults (aged 18 or over) who misuse alcohol include: